 The Alsace wine region is one of the oldest wine routes in France; it celebrated its 60th anniversary in 2013.
 This route takes you on a remarkable and, at times, breathtaking journey along 170 kilometers of wine-growing villages, fortified medieval towns with cobbled streets and geraniums hanging from balconies, and awe-inspiring valleys.

-As you take the route from north to south, along the foothills of the Vosges mountains, you will have the chance to encounter over 1,000 producers and taste the most wonderful and diverse Alsatian wines right where they are produced.
-The Alsace wine region offers visitors a wide range of activities related to wine and the vineyard all year round, including harvest festivals and wine tastings.
+As you travel along the Alsace Wine Route from north to south, at the foothills of the Vosges mountains, you’ll encounter over 1,000 wine producers.
+You’ll have the chance to experience the most wonderful and diverse Alsatian wines right where they are made.
+The region offers a variety of activities related to wine and vineyards year-round, including harvest festivals and Alsatian Wine Tasting sessions.

-Book your Alsace Wine Tasting Tour with Wine Paths.
+Book your Alsace Wine Tasting Tour with Wine Paths for an unforgettable experience in the heart of Alsace’s wine country..

 Alsace is renowned for producing a wide range of high-quality wines, both white and red, but it is particularly famous for its exceptional white wines.
-Among the many outstanding varietals produced in Alsace, one of the most celebrated is Riesling.
+Among the most celebrated varietals, Alsace Riesling is often considered the flagship wine of the region.

 Riesling is considered by many to be the flagship wine of Alsace.
 Known for its aromatic complexity, vibrant acidity, and ability to express terroir, Alsace Riesling wines range from dry to sweet, with flavors of citrus, stone fruit, and mineral notes.
 They pair beautifully with a wide variety of dishes, from seafood and poultry to Asian cuisine and spicy dishes.

-To fully enjoy your Alsace experience we recommend visiting Alsace during the spring or fall when the weather is pleasant, the crowds are smaller, and there are special events like wine festivals.
+To fully enjoy your Alsace Wine Tours and Wine Tasting in Alsace, we recommend visiting during spring or fall when the weather is pleasant, crowds are smaller, and special events like wine festivals take place.

-Colmar, located in the Alsace region of France, is surrounded by several notable wine regions, each offering its own unique wines and terroir.
-The primary wine region near Colmar is the Alsace Wine Route, which stretches from Thann in the south to Marlenheim in the north, covering approximately 170 kilometers of picturesque vineyards, charming villages, and historic wineries.
+Colmar, located in the Alsace region of France, is surrounded by the beautiful Alsace Wine Route, which stretches from Thann in the south to Marlenheim in the north, covering approximately 170 kilometers of picturesque vineyards, charming villages, and historic wineries.
+This scenic route offers visitors an opportunity to enjoy Alsace Wine Tasting in some of the most iconic locations of the region..

 We do recommend spend 3 to 5 days, but depends on your travel preferences and the experiences you wish to have.
 Here are some considerations to help you plan your visit: